 The family was initially in a three-year contract for a set price per ton.
 A drought hit during the first part of that contract and the vineyard production dropped significantly.
 Rather than honor the agreed upon price (assuming normal production), Robert Mondavi sent a check for what was equivalent to market value during that year.
 The MacDonald’s great-uncle (Gunter Detert) went into Robert Mondavi’s office, ripped up the contract and said, “we do not need a contract, all I need is a handshake.”
 For over fifty years their agreement with Mondavi was simply based on a handshake.

-Brothers Alex and Graeme MacDonald grew up to the south in Marin County – their involvement with the grape growing operations during their formative years was minimal.
+Brothers Alex and Graeme MacDonald grew up to the south in Marin County; their involvement with the grape growing operations during their formative years was minimal.
 Rather as children, they would come up to the property on the weekends and as Graeme puts it, “cause of bit of havoc”.
 Perhaps it was the introduction to the land and the time spent here visiting that might have rubbed off on Graeme – creating a strong personal interest in farming.

 The focus of his research has led to a singular goal: to show To Kalon is a place and not a brand.

-The MacDonald’s used to employ a vineyard management company.
 Graeme received a call a number of years ago that the family was advised to remove their old Cabernet Sauvignon vines.
-This was a direction that Graeme was not going to follow and ultimately, he decided to take over the vineyard management himself.
+This was a direction that Graeme was not going to pursue and ultimately he decided to take over the vineyard management himself.
 Over the next few years, he acquired the necessary farming equipment to do so and created a vineyard management company focusing entirely on their own vineyard.
+Vineyard manager Mario Bazan who used to work at Robert Mondavi Winery and worked with these vines early in his career continues to help oversee the vineyard.

 It is exciting to have recently visited with several young winemakers in Napa Valley who have a passion for preserving both some of Napa’s heritage varieties and the valley’s older vines.

-Their vineyard blocks are built upon thousands of years of an alluvial fan eroding down from the Mayacamas mountains which rise sharply just to the west of their property.
-As a result, the vineyards sit on a bench land slightly elevated from the valley floor.
 From a geological perspective, this is a very unique part of Napa Valley.
-Four distinctive soil types are found in the hills just west of their property; over the centuries this has been the source for the soil on their property.
+Four distinctive soil types are found in the hills just west of their property – one can tell there are multiple soil types here just be looking at the vegetation.
+It features a diversity of trees, chapparal and even a grassy meadow.
+Over the centuries this has been the source for the soil on their property.
 And by soil, the property is full of alluvial deposits, a gravel that starts about two feet below the surface.
-Part of their vineyard visually looks like rock – except it is granulated and crushed in nature – almost as if it were decomposing.
+A geologist told them their property is 90% by volume gravel and also mentioned their property was the most intriguing site he had come across.
+Part of their vineyard visually looks like rock, except that it is granulated and crushed – almost as if it were decomposing.

 Fifteen acres is sizable and Graeme sources vineyard help from those who know To Kalon the best – former vineyard workers and a contractor who worked in To Kalon for Robert Mondavi.
 Graeme is meticulous in the vineyard, each vine is assigned a number with a GIS Satellite mapping system, each vine is farmed by hand and the vineyard is managed slightly differently each year depending on vintage weather characteristics.
 Even soil variations between rows determine if they till or not.
 The vineyards are organically farmed, dry farmed where possible and select cover crops are used rather than fertilizer supplements.